 “At first, I thought a reggae band was a dumb idea,” he says now.
 “But I’ll tell you, it’s a lot easier to play reggae for 30 years—if I’d been playing punk rock all this time, I’d be needing new wrists.”

 Over the years, the Ravers have built a huge local following.
 But their growing popularity was matched by Ernest’s growing knee pain.
-He was resistant to the idea of more surgery, but when he found himself struggling to keep up with Brutus—and was suddenly newly insured under Obamacare—the combination propelled him into Dr. Mason’s office at Newport Orthopedics.
+He was resistant to the idea of more surgery, but when he found himself struggling to keep up with Brutus—and was suddenly newly insured under Obamacare—the combination propelled him into Newport Hospital.